dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Arduino-Tracker.md

 The [SnowPlow Arduino tracker](https://github.com/snowplow/snowplow-arduino-tracker) allows you to track SnowPlow events from an IP-connected [Arduino] [arduino] board.

-The tracker should be straightforward to use if you are familiar with Arduino development; any prior experience with SnowPlow's [JavaScript tracker](Javascript-Tracker) or Google Analytics (which has a similar API) is helpful but not necessary.
+The tracker should be straightforward to use if you are familiar with Arduino development; any prior experience with SnowPlow's [JavaScript tracker](Javascript-Tracker) or Google Analytics (which has a similar API to SnowPlow) is helpful but not necessary.

 Note that this tracker has access to a much more restricted set of SnowPlow events than other trackers.